 Seasonal Notes

-We are a “Garden, Plant, and Soils” sort of shop full of healthy indoor and tropical houseplants, bulbs, indoor gardening gear, pottery, potting soils, organic fertilizers and nutrients, as well as seeds and seed-sprouting supplies.
-We also have every gardener’s favorite present: gift certificates from your experienced local garden center.
+We are a "Garden, Plant, and Soils" sort of shop full of healthy indoor and tropical houseplants, bulbs, indoor gardening gear, pottery, potting soils, organic fertilizers and nutrients, as well as seeds and seed-sprouting supplies.
+We also have every mother, father, teacher gardener's favorite present: gift certificates from your experienced local garden center.

 Check Instagram or Facebook or the references page on this website for updates, informational sheets, class hand-outs and calendar updates.

 Villager Nursery Garden Center has been serving Truckee, Tahoe, and regional high Sierra mountain plant lovers, landscapers and gardeners for 50 years.
 Villager Florist started in the original Gateway Center (next to the Gateway Motel) in 1951 (74 yrs).
 In 1975 (50 yrs) Jeanette Harper purchased the Villager Florist and added outdoor plants to the mix (becoming Villager Nursery).
-We relinquished the florist in 1996 to focus exclusively on the extreme winter-hardy plants, native plants, summer color and vegetables, and landscape suppies.
+We relinquished the florist in 1996 to focus exclusively on the extreme winter-hardy plants, native plants, summer color, vegetables, and landscape suppies.
 In 1999 we moved to nursery to The home of Varney Dairy / McIver Dairy / Villager Nursery.
-The House was build in 1867 and the Shop (a blacksmith and then auto shop) was built in the 1930’s.
+The House was build in 1867 and the Shop (a blacksmith and then auto shop) was built in the 1930's.
 We are the third owners of the structures on this land.

 Join our Newsletter

-Sign-up to hear about sales, classes, what’s in bloom, plant and garden tips, and other botanical information!
+At the bottom of the home page: Sign-up to hear about sales, classes, what's in bloom, plant and garden tips, and other botanical information!

 Join Our Team!